xiaoxianyu-office/mm/Skills/Targeters/Ring.md

 ## Description
-Targets locations in a specified ring around the caster
+Targets locations in a specified ring around the caster.

+Rotations are in radians, such as 90 degrees of axis rotation being `1.57`.

 ## Attributes